AlveZs/sim-visualization/README.md

 # Variables

-change the `variables.py` class attributes for customize chart
+create the `variables.py` file (use `variables.py.example` as example) attributes for customize chart